 People go to casinos to enjoy themselves and to try and win a bit of money, but food is now becoming an integral part of the casino experience due to the fact that fantastic chefs are opening up quality restaurants inside some of the world’s best casinos.
 Below we will take a look at the best casino restaurants.

 This restaurant overlooks the beautiful Bellagio fountain and when you walk in you will see real paintings by Picasso hanging on the walls.
 The owner of this restaurant is Chef Julian Serrano and he gets his inspiration for cooking from France and Spain, particularly the regions where Picasso used to live.
 His pan-seared scallops and potato mousseline are absolutely divine.

 The Cosmopolitan, Las Vegas

 Have you ever had Mexican cuisine and Chinese cuisine at the same time?
 We bet you are about to tell us that the two do not mix, but José Andrés, the owner of Jaleo, definitely begs to differ.
 At his restaurant he fuses the two different cultures and comes up with great tasting food such as Asian duck tacos.
+What a good meal before to go in the Stripe of Vegas to discover huge casinos.
 Don’t worry though, if you don’t want to try a mixture of cultures, you can order some delicious traditional Spanish food such as paella and tapas.